evanx/redex/test/case/webServer/README.md

 One can replicate much of the functionality of Nginx for example, by implementing processors as required and wiring these anyhow.

+If sufficient processors exists, services can be built using runtime configuration, without requiring further programming.

 As further use-case examples, we intend to implement processors to support HTTP redirect, URL rewrite, proxy, load balancing, caching and HTTPS termination.
 While each of these processors is relatively simple, clearly their composition can be useful.

 #### Deconstruction and re-composition